CARBON

 Why GHG reporting alone does not reduce emissions

-Emissions reporting creates visibility, but visibility alone does not drive change.
+GHG reporting creates transparency, but transparency alone does not reduce emissions.

-This disconnect limits the usefulness of reporting.
-Without linking emissions data to operational drivers, climate risks, and future scenarios, reporting remains descriptive rather than strategic.
+Without connecting emissions information to operational drivers, climate risks, transition pathways, and future scenarios, reporting remains descriptive rather than strategic.

 This is why frameworks such as the Task Force on Climate-related Financial Disclosures emphasise forward-looking analysis.
 Organisations are expected not just to report emissions, but to understand how those emissions interact with transition risks, policy changes, and future climate conditions.

-Reporting does not reduce emissions; it creates the conditions for reduction.
+Reporting itself does not decarbonise systems.
+It creates the conditions necessary for informed action.

 Turning emissions data into action